Fast and easy recipe for the most delicious creamy and soft honey butter that stays soft even when refrigerated!

 With this memory in mind, I wanted to do something that my kids would always think of when eating fresh bread.
 It’s true, I could just cut the tops off and continue with that.
 And I’ve seriously considered it.
 But I love the look of beautiful loaves of bread; so I cant bring myself to do it.
 Yet.

 For now, I let each of my children have an end of the warm loaf, slathered in cold honey butter.
-It’s one of their most favorite things in the world!
+It’s absolutely incredible.
 So I don’t let myself feel guilty about not chopping off the tops.
-Instead I just always have endless bread loaves.

-My family loves this honey butter so much we no longer have peanut butter and honey sandwiches; we have peanut butter and honey butter sandwiches!
 At our house we top our waffles, pancakes, and toast with honey butter.
 And of course, we add it to our rolls (PS- Here is a fabulous Roll recipe if you need one!) on Sunday nights and with holiday dinners.
 I even drizzle it on top of scones, biscuits, beignets, and any other bread-like food we eat.
-Seriously y’all, we would drink it.
+Seriously y’all, we may or may not drink it even.

 Not only is it tasty good, but it’s also a beautiful creamy gold color that looks fabulous in a little jar tied off with ribbon.

 In fact, you should seriously consider making this in bulk so you can gift it with fresh bread.
 Makes a great teacher gift!
 Or at least my kiddo’s teachers love it every year…

 Also, because you can keep it refrigerated for a couple months at a time, so why not make lots?
 Not that it will really last that long because it is so delicious you’ll be pulling a Winnie the Pooh and sneaking it every chance you get!